Disease Guide ·Dental Disease ·2026

 What Causes Dental Disease in Cats

 Plaque and tartar buildup lead to gingivitis and periodontal disease.
-Tooth resorption (formerly called FORLs) is unique to cats — the tooth structure breaks down from the inside.
-Bacteria from the mouth can enter the bloodstream and affect the heart, kidneys, and liver.
-Poor diet, genetics, and lack of dental care all contribute.
+Tooth resorption is unique to cats - the tooth structure breaks down from inside.
+Bacteria can enter the bloodstream affecting the heart, kidneys, and liver.
+Poor diet, genetics, and lack of care all contribute.
 Affects over 70% of cats by age 3

 Symptoms - What to Watch For

 Bad breath is the most noticeable early sign.
 Drooling or pawing at the mouth.
-Dropping food while eating or chewing on one side.
+Dropping food or chewing on one side.
 Red, swollen, or bleeding gums.
 Reluctance to eat hard food.
-Weight loss from avoiding food.
+Weight loss.
 Facial swelling in severe cases.
-Many cats show no obvious signs despite significant pain.
+Many cats hide pain completely.
 Cats are experts at hiding dental pain

 Diagnosis - $200-$400

-Oral exam during a vet visit ($50-$75) can reveal visible tartar and gum inflammation.
-Full-mouth dental X-rays ($150-$300) under anesthesia are essential — they reveal disease below the gumline that's invisible to the eye.
-X-rays catch tooth resorption, root abscesses, and bone loss that determine the treatment plan.
+Oral exam ($50-$75) reveals visible tartar and gum inflammation.
+Full-mouth X-rays ($150-$300) under anesthesia are essential - they reveal disease below the gumline.
+X-rays catch tooth resorption, abscesses, and bone loss that determine treatment.
 Average $200-$400

 Treatment - $300-$2,000